BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Experiments

-Our \ourmodel's overall performance in Table~\ref{tab:main_result_in_domain} is encouraging, on par with the open-source models whose size is about the same as ours.
-Of course, one could argue that those models are not fine-tuned under the \ours\ framework, but they are probably trained on much larger datasets than ours.
+The overall performance of our \ourmodel\ in Table~\ref{tab:main_result_in_domain} is encouraging, on par with open-source models of comparable size, and notably competitive even against some larger open-source models on certain tasks.
+Of course, one could argue that those models are not fine-tuned under the \ours\ framework, but they are likely trained on much larger datasets than ours.

-To further stretch \ourmodel, we study its generalization along two axes: 1) out-of-domain generalization and 2) performance over previously {unseen tasks}.
+To further stretch the \ourmodel, we study its generalization along two axes: 1) out-of-domain generalization and 2) performance over previously {unseen tasks}.